anaylsethis2020/sevenseas-spa/test README.md

 ## UX Goals (User Stories)

-- As a user, I want to easily navigate the website.
+- As a user, I want to easily navigate the website
-- As a user, I want to see what services are offered.
+- As a user, I want to see what services are offered
-- As a user, I want to read testimonials from real clients.
+- As a user, I want to read testimonials from real clients
-- As a user, I want to contact the spa easily.
+- As a user, I want to contact the spa easily
-- As a user, I want a clean, mobile-friendly experience.
+- As a user, I want a clean, mobile-friendly experience

 ## Testing

-- ✅ Manual testing across devices (Chrome, Safari, mobile).
+- ✅ Manual testing across devices (Chrome, Safari, mobile)
-- ✅ Code validated using W3C Validator and CSS Validator.
+- ✅ Code validated using W3C Validator and CSS Validator
-- ✅ All links and forms tested and functional.
+- ✅ All links and forms tested and functional

 ## Deployment